-Avitrol® (4-aminopyridine) is federally registered for the control of herring gulls in the US.
-The current label allows its use to frighten gulls that are feeding, nesting, loafing, or roosting near or in the vicinity of landfills, airports, and structures.
-Apply the concentrate to bread as specified on the label.
+Avitrol® (4-aminopyridine) was federally registered to frighten herring gulls feeding, nesting, loafing, or roosting near or in the vicinity of landfills, airports, and structures.
 Mortality is minimized by limiting the amount of bait that is offered.
 Avitrol® is a Restricted Use Pesticide, so only certified pesticide applicators may use this product.
 State and federal permits are required to use Avitrol®.
 Check current labels to determine if it can be used to frighten gulls.

 Methyl anthranilate (MA) fogging can repel and disperse gulls from areas.
 Research on the use of ultra-low volume dispensers is ongoing.
 Applications also can be made to crops that are ripening.

 Polybutenes can be used as a tactile repellent to keep gulls from landing on beams, posts, and other structural materials.
 Polybutenes lose their effectiveness as dust accumulates and renders them less tacky.
 Simplify clean-up by applying polybutene to removable tape rather than directly to permanent surfaces.